Thursday, June 26, 2025

 Stop by the Chamber of Commerce.
 The director is the guy who brought you the call from the Big House.
 Moonlighting for ESPN3, he was also on the call for the Miracle on the Mountain II.

 We're not just a beer-swilling hippy town, boy.
 This is God's country.
 We're home to world-changing charities: Samaritan's Purse, World Medical Mission, and Wine to Water.
-GameDay actually had a campfire sound-byte from the co-founder of World Medical Mission, but they seemed not to know that his world is far bigger than football.
+GameDay actually had a campfire sound-byte from the co-founder of World Medical Mission, but they seemed not to realize that his world is far bigger than football.

 The real miracle on the mountain is that about 200 million children worldwide have gotten Christmas gifts via Operation Christmas Child from right here in Boone.